 A study by Oddie et al said, “Estimating urine output by weighing nappies is robust provided that infants are nursed in some sort of additional humidity.”

-“Our findings are most for extremely preterm infants, with low urine outputs,” said the report.
+“Our findings are mostly for extremely preterm infants, with low urine outputs,” said the report.

 “One practical consequence of this study is that we have bought new scales (weighing in increments of 1g to replace scales in increments of 5g) for weighing nappies to assess urine output.”

-The Digi DS-502 is IP65 rated so can be wiped down to keep the scale hygienic.
+The Digi DS-502, pictured above, is IP65 rated and splashproof, so it can be wiped down to keep the scale hygienic.
 It is available with a 1g accuracy and the four C-size batteries provide 1000 hours of use.

-Alternatively, the Digi DS-673SS is IP68 rated so can be washed down after use.
+Alternatively, the Digi DS-673SS, pictured above, is IP68 rated so can be washed down after use.
 The scale is available with a high accuracy to 1g and a bright LED display.
-Both scales are Class III Approved.
+Both scales are Class III Approved